 The purpose of this intervention study is to examine the impact of a self-regulatory training program on academic engagement and self-efficacy.
 The sample of the study will include 30 high school students in the eleventh grade ages 16-17.
-The intervention will use goal setting, self-monitoring, self-reflection, and attributional feedback to positively affect self-efficacy and academic engagement toward academic achievement.
+The intervention will use goal setting, self-monitoring, self-reflection, and attributional feedback to positively affect self-efficacy for self-regulation and academic engagement toward academic achievement.
 Homework completion and quality will be used to measure academic engagement.
 In addition, the study will attempt to operationalize the factors of academic engagement in order to design an early warning system to catch struggling students before academic failure develops.
 The limitation of the research will be addressed as well as implications for future research, teachers, and school administrators.

 The impact of a self-regulatory homework intervention with Attributional feedback on High School Students’ academic self-efficacy and engagement

-Introduction

 Self-regulated learning (SRL) has been demonstrated to be a significant predictor of student academic engagement, as well as having a consistent positive reciprocal relationship with self-efficacy (insert, Bandura Zimmerman, 1986b; Zimmerman & Ramdass, 2011).
 Self-regulation is defined as the ability to marshal one’s behavior, cognition and affect in an effort to attain a goal.
 Self-regulated learner are active learners, they employ goal setting to direct their efforts, self-monitor in order to adjust strategies, and self-reflect to provide themselves with feedback to improve their learning.
 These learners are efficacious about their learning.
 They are aware of their strengths and weaknesses and reflect on behaviors that impact their learning.
 Moreover, they can internalize feedback from experts to redirect behaviors.
 Conversely, students with low SRL skills lack the metacognition to understand how they learn and often exhibit a lack of motivation and self-efficacy.
 Moreover this latter group often lack the ability to “self-generate thoughts, feeling, and behaviors that are oriented toward performance goals which leads them to utilize superficial learning strategies versus the deep processing strategies adopted by mastery oriented students.

 Both academic engagement and self-efficacy are highly influenced by the processes inside the self-regulation model of learning.
 Researchers believe that academic engagement is the key to keeping kids in school.
 Dropping out of school, argue Appleton et al. (2008), is a slow process but reversible with interventions that focus on increasing academic engagement, a predictor of academic performance and very closely related to self-efficacy, the belief in one’s capabilities to accomplish a specific task or activity (Bandura, 1977).
 Therefore, the purpose of the current study is to examine the impact of a goal setting, self-monitoring, self-reflection and attributional feedback training intervention during homework practice episodes for academic engagement and self-efficacy.

 Alone, factors such as attributions, self-regulation, and homework have been researched exhaustively and found to influence academic outcomes and performance.
 This present intervention study will document the interconnectedness and the importance of addressing them together in order to affect a change in students' academic engagement and self-efficacy.
-A brief description of the theories and findings relating to self-regulated learning, homework, engagement, and self-efficacy is provided in the following sections.
+A brief description of research related to self-regulated learning, homework, engagement, and self-efficacy is provided in the following sections.

 Self-regulation